 How long does the Illinois foreclosure process take from filing to sale?

-In actively contested cases with loss mitigation being pursued, typically 18 to 30 months.
+From the 12 C.F.R. § 1024.41(f) 120-day pre-foreclosure threshold through the 735 ILCS 5/15-1603(b) redemption period and § 1508(b) court confirmation, actively contested cases with loss mitigation being pursued typically take 18 to 30 months.
 Uncontested cases where the borrower does not respond can move significantly faster — 6 to 12 months in some counties.

-Cook County — which encompasses Chicago and its immediate suburbs — has a mandatory foreclosure mediation program for owner-occupied residential properties.
-The Cook County Residential Mortgage Foreclosure Mediation Program requires lenders and borrowers to participate in a structured mediation process before the case can advance to judgment.
+Cook County — which encompasses Chicago and its immediate suburbs — administers the Circuit Court of Cook County mandatory residential mortgage foreclosure mediation program for owner-occupied residential properties.
+The program requires lenders and borrowers to participate in a structured mediation process before the case can advance to judgment.
 A court-appointed mediator facilitates the negotiations.

 This mediation program is one of the most valuable procedural tools available to Illinois homeowners — it creates a formal, supervised environment for modification negotiations that holds servicers accountable in a way that phone calls and written requests do not.
-But it only benefits homeowners who appear with complete loss mitigation applications and engage constructively with the process.
+Importantly, mediation does not extend the 735 ILCS 5/15-1602 reinstatement window or the 735 ILCS 5/15-1603(b) redemption period — those statutory deadlines run on their own clocks regardless of mediation status.
+But the program only benefits homeowners who appear with complete loss mitigation applications and engage constructively with the process.
 Homeowners who miss mediation sessions or appear without documentation lose the benefit of the program entirely.

 Use the Illinois Judicial Process as Active Runway — Not Passive Delay